International students

 Do you have questions?

-Immigration rules are subject to change and this information is correct as of 26 September 2023.
+Immigration rules are subject to change, and this information is correct as of 11th of September 2025.

 ;